OpenSteamClient/.github/profile/README.md

 OpenSteamClient is a collection of open-source libraries to interface with Steam.

 ## End users
-OpenSteamClient is not yet ready for general use.
-The GUI is being developed [here](https://github.com/OpenSteamClient/OpenSteamClient).
+OpenSteamClient's GUI is not yet ready for general use.
+It is being developed [here](https://github.com/OpenSteamClient/OpenSteamClient).

 OpenSteamworks is a library you can use to interface with the ClientAPI.
 It is ready for contributions and usage, and is also available as a nuget package.

 ## Repos and their uses